nene/tdxhubwtf/README.md

 ## Friday Apr 6: JavaScript needs no classes

-Functional programming is all the craze these days, don't you come to me with your classes and OOP.
+Functional programming is all the craze these days.
+You don't need OOP, when you can do functional.
-If you want a method, you can simply attach one to the object like so:
+If you really insist on having a method, you can attach one to an object:

 ```js
 dataRange.isVersionsSelected = isVersionsSelected.bind(dataRange);
 ```

-And then you could can even destructure that function out of the object and call it separately:
+And then you could even destructure that function out of the object and call it separately:

 ```js